thedon58/MEGA/README.md

 ## EMA Combination
 > Why?
+* EMA and attention mechanisms each have their own limitations
 * Exponential Moving Average (EMA) captures local dependencies that exponentially decay over time
+* Combination allows us to leverage their strengths to complement each other
+* The combined model enjoys the benefit from strong inductive bias and maintains the capacity to learn complex dependency patterns.

 ## Multi-dimensional Damped EMA